ryuunoakaihitomi/ReToast/README.md

 ## Compatibility

-If the app's minSdkVersion >= API Level 29, it's almost impossible to encounter these bugs(fixed).
+If the app's minSdkVersion >= API Level 29, it's almost impossible to encounter these bugs(Has been fixed on platforms where the app is compatible).
 We'd better remove ReToast from the app.
+In this case, the library will throw a `UnsupportedOperationException` in order to remind us to remove it.